 Attendance in clinical is mandatory for all students.
 In the case of an illness, injury, or extenuating circumstance, which requires a student to miss clinical hours, students are required to make up missed hours.
-Clinical hours are to be completed on the clinical make up day or as approved by the clinical coordinator.
-Missed clinical hours that result in an inability to meet course outcomes, may require a student to withdraw from the course or receive an incomplete.
-If a student receives an incomplete, the hours must be completed in the next semester within 30 days.
+Failure to meet clinical course objectives due to missed clinical hours will result in course failure.
 To be eligible to make up hours, students are required to communicate an absence before clinical in a method required by the faculty.